Dilnawaz Khan

 Dilnawaz Khan is an Indian politician and a member of the 16th Legislative Assembly of India.
 He represented the Syana constituency of Uttar Pradesh.

 Early life and education

 Dilnawaz Khan was born in Bulandshahar district.

 Political career

 Dilnawaz Khan has been a MLA for one term.
 He represented the Syana constituency.

-Dilnawaz Khan lost his Syana seat to his BJP rival Devendra Singh Lodhi by 71,630 votes.
+Dilnawaz Khan lost his Syana seat to his BJP rival Devendra Singh Lodhi by 71,630 votes.He is now associated with RLD.